DataDefendersWithAI/ToDo-List-Backup/README.md

 # ToDo-List
-Web Application about Productivity Tracker - aka.
-ToDo List

-Integrate AI and tree game
+**Web Application about Productivity Tracker - aka.
+ToDo List, integrate AI and tree game**

 [Demo Link: https://to-do-list.live](https://to-do-list.live)

-## Features:
+## Features

+### Todo List Management
-- Create-Read-Update-Delete Todo List for personal & team
+- **Create-Read-Update-Delete (CRUD) Functionality**: Manage personal and team todo lists with ease.
-- Implement the Eisenhower Matrix for better managing Todo List
+- **Eisenhower Matrix**: Prioritize tasks based on urgency and importance for more effective task management.
-- Calendar for better task visualization like Google Calendar
+- **Calendar Integration**: Visualize tasks on a calendar similar to Google Calendar for better time management.

-- Automatically generate recommendations (create new todo, continue todo, manage list,...), ~~notifications and encouragements~~ using AI
+### AI Integration
+- **Automatic Recommendations**: Leverage AI to generate intelligent recommendations such as creating new todos, continuing existing tasks, and managing your todo list effectively.

-- Todo Tree (Minigame)
+### Todo Tree Minigame
-  + will grow if tasks/missions completed
-  + ~~will wither if there is expired tasks/missions~~
+- **Growth Mechanism**: Your tree will grow as you complete tasks and missions, providing a fun and rewarding way to track your productivity.
+- ~~**Withering Mechanism**~~: The feature to wither the tree due to expired tasks/missions has been removed to maintain a positive and encouraging environment.

+### Future Enhancements
+- ~~**Notifications and Encouragements**~~: AI-driven notifications and motivational messages to keep you on track and inspired (planned for future releases).

 ## Technologies:
 - Frontend: HTML, TailwindCSS, jQuery + JavaScript